 THE KILLER CALLED DOI SUTHEP

-Whenever the Thai National tennis teams trained for an important event such as Asian Games or SEA Games, we often traveled to the northern Thai province of Chiang Mai.
+Whenever the Thai National tennis teams trained for an important event such as Asian Games or SEA Games, we often travelled to the northern Thai province of Chiang Mai.

 Training up in Chiang Mai helped the players by getting them away from the distractions of Bangkok.
 It was also ideal because of the opportunity it gave us to run up Doi Suthep, the mountain that overlooks Chiang Mai.